From Inpainting to Layer Decomposition: Repurposing Generative Inpainting Models for Image Layer Decomposition: Experimental Results

 To investigate the relationship between image inpainting and layer decomposition, we compare two base model choices: a pre-trained inpainting model (FLUX.1-Fill-dev) and a general image-to-image model (FLUX.1-Kontext-dev).
-As shown in Table~\ref{tab:abla}, switching to the FLUX.1-Kontext-dev backbone leads to a performance drop, supporting our hypothesis that layer decomposition is best approached as an adaptation of the inpainting task.
+As shown in Table~\ref{tab:abla} :\textit{Kontext}, switching to the FLUX.1-Kontext-dev backbone leads to a performance drop, supporting our hypothesis that layer decomposition is best approached as an adaptation of the inpainting task.
+As expected, Table~\ref{tab:abla} also shows that incorporating synthetic foregrounds improves performance, validating one of the key advantages of our training data design.